plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 }
 ```

-The Dispatcher Function does not change CSS classes, rebuild Error Messages, manage ARIA attributes, or decide whether a Required Indicator is visible.
+The Dispatcher Function does not change CSS classes, rebuild Error Messages, manage ARIA attributes, or otherwise decide how validation should appear.

 Those decisions belong to the individual Presentation Functions.